Brazelton-Lab/bio_utils/Documentation/Core_Documentation/Documentation_Overview.md

 can be seen as the pragmatic version of [Philosophy](Philosophy.md).

-[Sub_Package_Requirements](Sub_Package_Requirements.md): A practical guide on when to make a enw sub-package and what it must include.
+[Sub_Package_Requirements](Sub_Package_Requirements.md): A practical guide on when to make a new sub-package and what it must include.